cockroachdb/docs/v20.2/remove-nodes.md

 If you accidentally started decommissioning a node, or have a node with a hung decommissioning process, you can recommission the node.
 This cancels the process of transferring replicas on the node to other nodes.

 {{site.data.alerts.callout_info}}
 Recommissioning is intended to cancel an active decommissioning process.
-If all ranges have been removed from a node, start a new node instead of reusing the node.
+If all ranges have been removed from a node, you must start a new node.
+As of v20.2, a fully decommissioned node is permanently decommissioned, and cannot be recommissioned.
 {{site.data.alerts.end}}

 ### Step 1.
 Cancel the decommissioning process